omar-polo/star-platinum/README.md

 ## FAQ

+ - it does not seems to work!

+   There’s currently a limitation, star-platinum won’t work with reparenting window manager (such as the heavier DE, but also some lighter WM like stumpwm or i3).

  - the name is a jojo reference?

    Sort of.
 I was listening to 「sono chi kioku」, the fourth opening,